 As with any travel insurance purchase, travelers are encouraged to read the fine print to understand the policy.
 In the case of trip vouchers, the policy must state that travel vouchers issued by a travel supplier are insurable.
 Be sure to also check the vouchers themselves for expiration dates.

-Travelers can only insure the value of the voucher they had originally paid out of pocket.
+Travelers can only insure the value of the voucher they had originally paid for out of pocket.
 For example, if a cruise line offered a $1,250 voucher for a $1,000 cruise (with a $250 incentive), travelers can only insure $1,000.

 Travel Voucher Safety & Security